LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 #.
 Set :math:`p_{n+1} = P_s, q_{n+1} = Q_{s+1}`

+.. _ARKODE.Mathematics.SPRKStep.Compensated:

-Optionally, a different algorithm can be used that is more robust to roundoff error at the expense of additional storage and vector operations :cite:p:`Sof:03`.
+Optionally, a different algorithm leveraging compensated summation can be used that is more robust to roundoff error at the expense of 2 extra vector operations per stage and an additional 5 per time step, however, it signficantly more robust to roundoff error accumulation.
+There is not increased memory usage as we reuse vectors already allocated in the ARKODE core.

 #.
 Set :math:`\Delta P_0 = 0, \Delta Q_1 = 0`